 Monte De Oro makes a tremendous investment – one critical to the end product – in the purchase of brand new French Oak barrels annually.
 In fact, Monte De Oro is one of only a very few wineries in Temecula to do so; the average cost is in excess of $1,200 per barrel.
 Monte De Oro’s red wine barrel regime, on average, calls for 25–35% brand new French Oak Barrels, 15–25% one-year-old French Oak barrels and the balance (up to 60%) in 2– to 3-year-old French Oak barrels.

 One exception to this French barrel regime is Monte De Oro’s Zinfandel wine, which requires the special qualities of American Oak to bring out the varietal’s characteristics.

 Following barrel racking, Monte De Oro’s wines are delicately racked periodically to separate wine liquid from any layers of solids.
 Racking is moving wine from one container to another without transferring the sediment.
 This labor-intensive process is less intrusive than filtering the wine, which removes more of the desirable elements.
 Additionally, the wines are “topped” monthly by adding wine to the barrels to minimize any barrel headspace and reduce the risk of oxidization during bulk wine storage and aging.

-Monte De Oro’s red wine barrels age for 16-22 months.
-Just prior to final racking, several wine blending sessions are held to carefully determine each year’s wine compositions – for example, 90% of one wine with just a touch of that wine and a touch of this wine – to accentuate the main wine’s characteristics.
-Once this is done, a final racking and fine-filtering is done as part of the bottling process.
+Monte De Oro’s red wine barrels age for 16–22 months.
+Just prior to final racking, several wine blending sessions are held to carefully determine each year’s wine compositions – for example, 90% of one wine with just a touch of another wine and a touch yet another wine – to accentuate the main wine’s characteristics.
+Once this is done, a final racking and fine-filtering is conducted as part of the bottling process.